 Choosing the right dielectric material for a PCB is important no matter what application you’re working on.
 Take this quiz and find out how much you know about PCB materials!

 Congratulations, you know your way around PCB materials!
-Maybe you can still learn one or two things by reading our blog post about choosing the right material.
+Maybe you can still learn one or two things by reading our High-Speed PCB Design Guide.

 Have a higher decomposition temperature